 Want to discover how enjoyable it is to sink your teeth into an apple from your very own garden?
-Plant a formed apple tree and you’ll know it as soon as next fall.
+Planting a formed apple tree is the first step, and you’ll know that crunchy bite as soon as next fall!

 Beautiful blooming in spring, fruits when school starts, nice colors in fall: the apple tree is as beautiful as it is useful.
 It definitely has a space in a purely ornamental garden, even the smallest gardens can welcome it against a wall or as a potted dwarf apple variety.

 Selecting an apple tree that has been formed and trained by a professional is worth the deal: it will lead to a very quick harvest – the year that follows planting – and will make your own work easier since the basic pruning and structural branches are already in place.

 Plant a self-pollinating variety if you don’t have much space.
 If you can fit two, really invest into two apple trees of different varieties, as long as they bloom at the same time.
 This will promote cross-fertilization.